alex-galaras/Rshiny-apps/pathway_analysis/README.md

 ## Data Input

 Upload a gene expression file (txt or csv format) containing the headers 'gene	log2FC	Stat'.
-The Star column can contain either pvalue or FDR based on your preference.
+The Stat column can contain either pvalue or FDR based on your preference.